stacks-network/docs/src/pages/stacks-wallet/usage.md

 - receive STX at a specific STX address
 - view balances on an address
 - review transaction history associated with an address
+- withdraw Bitcoin sent to the wallet's fuel address

 To send STX, you need Bitcoin in your wallet.
 Bitcoin is the "gas" for transactions on the Stacks blockchain.
 A **_very small_** amount of Bitcoin is required to send STX.
 The gas price fluctuates like any market and is driven by the price of Bitcoin.
 Gas is not required to receive STX.